nickiway/test-task-food-form/README.md

 5. Open your browser and visit `http://localhost:3000` to view your React application.

 ### Time took perfom this task: 3 days

+All the functions to work with API are stored at service.js (the response is stored in specific variable that can be outputed to console to check the if the response is correct)